 Inositol is a sugar molecule naturally found throughout your body and in foods.
 There are nine types of inositol, and they exist in different ratios in your cells.
 Myo-inositol (MI) and D-chiro inositol (DCI) are two forms you'll see in supplements for fertility.

-MI is necessary for fertility signaling.
-To have a regular menstrual cycle, proper signaling from the hypothalamus–pituitary–gonadal (HPG) axis is required.
+MI is necessary for fertility signaling4.
+To have a regular menstrual cycle, proper signaling from the hypothalamus–pituitary–gonadal5 (HPG) axis is required.
 Follicle stimulating hormone (FSH) and luteinizing hormone (LH) help promote the development of eggs in the ovaries, initiate the menstrual cycle, and trigger ovulation.
 MI is involved in the signaling pathway for both of these hormones.

 In other words, MI is needed for the proper development of eggs and regular ovulation, two critical factors in fertility.